 The first step toward achieving this is defining and documenting your core processes — and in a way that is easy for everyone to follow and use.
 Extracting insight from those who actually carry out the work will help you capture institutional knowledge and ensure that no information is lost should a person leave your team.

 To make processes easy for people to follow, they should live where the work is done (i.e. in project management systems, briefs, templates, etc.).
 This will ensure that people are always aware of and following them.
-As the marketing department, it’s important to have systems in place and integrated into your workflow so that you and your team are freed up to focus on the creative, as opposed to administrative, aspects of your work.
+As the marketing department, it’s important to have systems in place and integrated into your workflow so that you and your team are freed up to focus on the marketing strategy, as opposed to administrative, aspects of your work.

 Be careful not to over-systematise